 Augusta is the closest town to Cape Leeuwin – the most south-westerly point of Australia, where the Indian Ocean meets the Great Southern Ocean.
 The coastline is spectacular but also treacherous.
 Twenty-two ships were wrecked off the coast before a lighthouse was built in 1896.
 The nearby water wheel was built to pump water from a spring to the lighthouse cottages.
 Over time, the wood has calcified and the wheel is now fossilised.
 Instead of driving, you could walk the 135 km Cape to Cape trail.
 It starts at Cape Naturaliste, West of Busselton and ends at Cape Leeuwin.
 It’s usually completed in 5 to 7 days.

-Winston had to wear his National Park disguise so we could sneak in and take a look.
 Cape Leeuwin is also famous for whale watching but despite sitting with binoculars trained for quite some time, there weren’t any migrating past while we were there.